 While active as a critic, she also composed a variety of music.
 Johnson was especially interested in composing works for children.
 Some of her compositions include operettas Pet of the Met and Chuggy and the Blue Caboose, as well as various preludes, suites, and sonatas.
 Johnson collaborated with playwright William Inge to provide music for his plays.
 Johnson also collaborated with playwright Jerome Chodorov in the creation of the musical Janine.

 In a professional capacity, as well as with friends, Johnson spent a portion of her life travelling across Europe attending performances.
-Harriett Johnson was first married to Hubert Neibelung, operatic tenor, who performed recitals of her compositions.
-Later, Johnson was married to Herbert Norville, which ended in divorce, but produced a son, Craig Norville.
+She was first married to Hubert Neibelung, operatic tenor, who performed recitals of her compositions.
+Later, Johnson married Herbert Norville, a marriage which ended in divorce and produced a son, Craig Norville.